Note: at the annual meeting in January of 2021, we will vote on any proposed by-law changes for 2021-2022.

 of the full name of the organization.
 A year in MJA runs from January 1 to December 31.

 The Mission of MJA shall be to promote the ongoing education and development of qualified adjudicators for pageantry arts as well as the development and betterment of

 competing performing and musical units, their instructors and their members.

-As a service association, MJA will communicate with organizations that govern the drum corps, band and winter color guard and percussion activities in order to educate
+As a service association, MJA will communicate with organizations that govern the drum corps, band, winter color guard and percussion activities in order to educate

 MJA judges in the proper philosophies and techniques used in those various activities.
 MJA makes a continual commitment to education through clinics and the discussion of appropriate